-Not Eligible (Denominator Exception) - A patient is not eligible if the following reason is documented:

-Patient is in an urgent or emergent medical situation where time is of the essence and to delay treatment would jeopardize the patient's health status on the date of the encounter.
+Not Eligible (Denominator Exception) - A patient is "not eligible" if there is documentation of a medical reason(s) for not documenting, updating, or reviewing the patient's current medications list (e.g., patient is in an urgent or emergent medical situation where time is of the essence and to delay treatment would jeopardize the patient's health status).

 NUMERATOR NOTE: The MIPS eligible clinician must document in the medical record they obtained, updated, or reviewed a medication list on the date of the encounter.
-MIPS professional or MIPS eligible clinicians submitting this measure may document medication information received from the patient. authorized representative(s), caregiver(s) or other available healthcare resources.
-By submitting the action described in this measure, the provider attests to having documented a list of current medications utilizing all immediate resources available at the time of the encounter.
-G8427 should be submitted if the MIPS eligible clinician documented that the patient is not currently taking any medications.
+MIPS professional or MIPS eligible clinicians submitting this measure may document medication information received from the patient, authorized representative(s), caregiver(s) or other available healthcare resources.